-Looking for a healthy, simple recipe for those ripe or even overripe bananas?
-Use them up with these 5-ingredient banana oatmeal bars!
+Looking for a simple and delicious recipe for a whole bunch of ripe bananas?
+Make these banana oatmeal bars!
 No flour, no egg and no sugar needed.
 Perfect fuel for breakfast, snack, workout or to take on the go.

 Want to save this post?